djhmateer/djhmateer.github.io/_posts/2021-12-08-how to find a problem worth solving.md

 My strategy like programming, is to

-- Research deeply - what are the canonical books on technical startup companies?
+- Research deeply - what are the canonical YouTube videos / books
 - Find people who have been successful and copy them - youtube / podcasts / blogs
 - Write about it (on this blog) to help cement thinking and help others
 - Rank ideas